 One of the biggest concerns when users are leaving the business is the retaining of data that could be sensitive or crucial to upcoming events.

-CloudM Manage provides a customizable offboarding policy and process which can be applied to your entire domain and, where required, specifically to different Organizational Units.
+CloudM Automate provides a customisable offboarding policy and process which can be applied to your entire domain and using Smart Teams individual groups of users to match your business structure.

 - Request Approval